March 11, 2020

 He does this to ensure the client is happy with the direction of the shoot and can give feedback.
 He understands that headshots are deeply personal, and that's why he makes client input such a priority.
 Now, instead of potential clients seeing Marlboro and reducing his work to a price tag, they understand what makes him unique.
 If they shop around, they'll wonder if other photographers will offer to let them see their shots in real-time like Marlboro.

 9. Be clear about your policies

-One of our photographers lately was shooting a TEDx event which ended up running 2 hours long.
-They told us that as it went longer and longer they started to worry about all the extra time they were putting in.
-But at the end of the shoot, the event coordinator came up to them and said “hey I know we owe you an extra $600, we’ll send it right away”.
-The customer had read the extension policy and knew what they had agreed to!
+One of our partner photographers was shooting a TEDx event which ended up running two hours long.
+They told us that as it went longer and longer, they started to worry about all the extra time they were putting in.
+But at the end of the shoot, the event coordinator came up to them and said, “Hey, I know we owe you an extra $600, we’ll send it right away.”
+The customer had read the extension policy and knew what they had agreed to.
+Problem solved!

-10. Don’t forget a Call to Action
+10. Don’t forget a call-to-action

 If you have a package page on your website, always include a call-to-action that will move the customer forward in the buying process.
 If you were listing a headshots package, for instance, you might have a message something like this:

 "If you would like to discuss your vision for your new LinkedIn headshot, shoot me a message for a free consultation."

 And here's the key: have a contact button following your message.
 Make it simple and clear.
 You want to help your customer along — think of your call-to-action like a road sign: "Turn here!"